Guangdong: Geography

 Guangdong faces the South China Sea to the south and has a total of 4,300 km of coastline.
 The Leizhou Peninsula is on the southwestern end of the province.
 There are a few inactive volcanoes on Leizhou Peninsula.
 The Pearl River Delta is the convergent point of three upstream rivers: the East River, North River, and West River.
 The river delta is filled with hundreds of small islands.
 The province is geographically separated from the north by a few mountain ranges collectively called the Nan Mountains (Nan Ling).
 The highest peak in the province is Shikengkong with an elevation of 6,240 ft above sea level.

 Guangdong borders Fujian to the northeast, Jiangxi and Hunan to the north, Guangxi autonomous region to the west, and Hong Kong and Macau Special Administrative Regions to the south.
 Hainan is offshore across from the Leizhou Peninsula.
 Pratas Island, which were traditionally governed as part of Guangdong, are part of Cijin District, Kaoshiung, Taiwan (ROC).
+The PRC continues to claim Pratas Island as part of Guangdong under the district of Chengqu, Shanwei.

 Cities around the Pearl River Delta include Dongguan, Foshan, Guangzhou, Huizhou, Jiangmen, Shenzhen, Shunde, Taishan, Zhongshan, and Zhuhai.
 Other cities in the province include Chaozhou, Chenghai, Nanhai, Shantou, Shaoguan, Zhanjiang, Zhaoqing, Yangjiang, and Yunfu.

 Guangdong has a humid subtropical climate (Köppen Cfa inland, Cwa along the coast).
 Winters are short, mild, and relatively dry, while summers are long, hot, and very wet.
 Average daily highs in Guangzhou in January and July are 18 and 33 °C, although the humidity makes it feel hotter in summer.
 Frost is rare on the coast but may happen a few days each winter.